Germany

 In May 2017, the Council of the European Union further adopted a directive amending the EU-ATAD (ATAD II) to address hybrid mismatch arrangements with third countries.
 The standards of the ATAD were implemented into German law in June 2021 through an amendment of the German CFC rules, an amendment of the rules on exit taxation, and the introduction of new rules on hybrid mismatch arrangements.

 Together with numerous other countries, Germany signed the so-called 'Multilateral Instrument' (MLI) at an official signing ceremony on 7 June 2017.
-In November 2020, a Consent Act, which served to transpose the MLI into national law, passed through all its parliamentary procedures.
-Based on this legislation, 13 German DTTs are expected to be modified by means of the MLI.
-In addition to this 'transposition bill', a further 'implementation bill' (no draft to date) will be necessary in Germany to modify these DTTs.
+In a first step in November 2020, a Consent Act, which served to transpose the MLI into national law, passed through all its parliamentary procedures.
+Based on a further "Implementation Act" which passed parliamentary procedures in June 2024 nine German DTTs have been modified by means of the MLI (the date of application will be published in the Federal Gazette).
 Beyond the changes in the DTTs through the MLI, Germany is currently negotiating a number of bilateral agreements to modify other German DTTs or (respectively) has finalised the negotiations.
 These negotiations relate predominantly to selected elements of the MLI.
 So far, bilateral negotiations for an amendment to the DTTs have been finalised with numerous countries.
-The amendment of seven of the respective DTTs (the treaties with Cyprus, Denmark, Estonia, Ireland, Finland, Liechtenstein, and the United Kingdom) entered into force in 2021 and are applicable from 2022 onwards.
-Additionally, the DTT between Singapore and Germany has been amended from 2022 onwards and elements of the MLI have been included.
-The amendments to the DTTs with the Netherlands and Mauritius entered into force in 2022 and will be applicable from 2023 onwards, and the amendments to the DTTs with Sweden and Mexico entered into force in 2023 (to be applied from 1 January 2024 onwards).
+The most recent amendments were to the DTTs with Sweden, Mexico, Bulgaria, Lithuania, Austria and Luxembourg, which entered into force in 2023 (and are applicable from 1 January 2024 onwards).

 Tax Haven Defence Act

-The Tax Haven Defence Act of 25 June 2021 ('Steueroasenabwehrgesetz') contains tax defence measures in relation to tax jurisdictions that are on the EU's black list (to provide, in particular, for restrictions on available deductions [Section 8], for stricter rules on CFC adjustments/add-backs [Section 9], for the expansion of WHT obligations [Section 10], for the suspension of the participation exemption under Section 8b Corporation Tax Act [Section 11], and for an expansion of the obligation to cooperate with the tax authorities [Section 12]).
+The Tax Haven Defence Act of 25 June 2021 ('Steueroasenabwehrgesetz') contains tax defence measures in relation to tax jurisdictions that are mentioned in the Tax Haven Defence Ordinance (to provide, in particular, for restrictions on available deductions [Section 8], for stricter rules on CFC adjustments/add-backs [Section 9], for the expansion of WHT obligations [Section 10], for the suspension of the participation exemption under Section 8b Corporation Tax Act [Section 11], and for an expansion of the obligation to cooperate with the tax authorities [Section 12]).

 • American Samoa